-It is important that the organizational structure of the agency ensures that local patrol officers have decision-making authority and are accountable for their actions.
+It is important that the organizational structure of the agency ensure that local patrol officers have decisionmaking authority and are accountable for their actions.
 This can be achieved through long-term assignments, the development of officers who are generalists, and using special units appropriately.